dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 We didn't know this was here, so it was a nice surprise - and the drowned forest was very atmospheric in the gloaming.

-As we approached the edge of the lake, we almost immediately disturbed a beaver - alarmed, it made a loud slap of its broad tail on the water's surface, dove in and swam away.
+As we approached the edge of the lake, we almost immediately disturbed a beaver - alarmed, it made a loud slap with its broad tail on the water's surface, dove in and swam away.

 As we walked around the lake, we heard two more making their (very load) tail slapping alarm call and swimming off.
 We just saw the tail end of one of them as it dived off a log.